Skip to main content

 4. Use id as primary key — same id across all states for one transaction

-5. card_issuer_reference differs per state — don’t use it as your primary key
+5. card_issuer_reference differs per state — don’t use it as your primary key; when merging with another feed, compare cleared-to-cleared only → Current card issuer integration

 Upsert logic detail